-- (1) This table assumes that all shares owned by the selling stockholder which are offered by this prospectus are being sold.
-The selling stockholder reserves the right to accept or reject, in whole or in part, any proposed sale of shares.
-The selling stockholder also may offer and sell less than the number of shares indicated.
-The selling stockholder is not making any representation that any shares covered by this prospectus will or will not be offered for sale. - Based on 29,243,397 shares of common stock outstanding on August 15, 2006.
-Shares of common stock subject to options or warrants or convertible debentures which are exercisable within 60 days of August 15, 2006 are deemed to be beneficially owned by the person holding such options or warrants or convertible debentures for the purpose of computing the percentage ownership of such person but are not treated as outstanding for the purpose of computing the percentage of any other person.
-Other than as described in the preceding sentence, shares issuable upon exercise of outstanding options and warrants or convertible debentures are not deemed to be outstanding.
+(1) This table assumes that all shares owned by the selling stockholders which are offered by this prospectus are being sold.
+The selling stockholders reserve the right to accept or reject, in whole or in part, any proposed sale of shares.
+The selling stockholders may also offer and sell less than the number of shares indicated.
+The selling stockholders are not making any representation that any shares covered by this prospectus will or will not be offered for sale.